quidame/ansible-role-iptables-apply/README.md

 ```

 * This defines the delay, in seconds, after what the initial iptables ruleset
-  is restored, if not confirmed.
+  is restored, if the applied one is not confirmed.

 ```yaml
 iptables_apply__timeout: 20